Governance/rtgov/samples/jbossas/policy/readme.txt

 - epn: this component represents the Event Processor Network (EPN) used to evaluate the business policies and record any suspended customers.

-- orders: this component represents the Switchyard application with additional 'Exchange Handler' used to intercept service communications and report them to the BAM infrastructure, as well as handlers to intercept and block purchase requests from suspended customers.

 Running the example